 Why: North Dakota state parks provide an abundant number of natural, cultural, historical, and recreational opportunities!
 Go back in time to learn about Native American, pioneer, and settler history by taking a historical tour or head outdoors to study or recreate in the natural beauty of a State Park.
 Across North Dakota, state parks provide a wide range of ecosystems including forests, wetlands, prairies (short and tall-grass), rivers, and lakes to enjoy.

 Where: Most North Dakota state parks offer ranger or interpreter-guided field trips.
-ND has 13 state parks and several additional recreation areas! [view map] Please note that four state parks have year-round interpretive staff and are able to provide more consistent field trip (educational) programing: Fort Abraham Lincoln, Icelandic, Lake Metigoshe, and Turtle River State Parks.
+ND has 13 state parks and several additional recreation areas! [view map] Please note that four state parks have year-round interpretive staff and are able to provide more consistent field trip (educational) programming: Fort Abraham Lincoln, Icelandic, Lake Metigoshe, and Turtle River State Parks.

 What: Click here to learn more about the topics and activities that may be available in a park near you.
 Please note that the topics may be park-specific and are not available in every North Dakota state park.
 Age limitations may be enforced, and liability waivers may be required depending upon the topic/activity.